Virgin Media VPN: Is Virgin Media blocking your VPN? (Fix issues with VPNs)

+Is Virgin Media blocking your VPN?
 Virgin Media VPN problems first came to light when early VPN adopters noticed that they couldn’t connect to certain VPN services such as ExpressVPN and NordVPN.
-Luckily, this was easy to sort out, so we thought we would share valuable information about how you can fix yours too.
+Luckily, this was easy to sort out, so we thought we would share valuable information about how you can fix yours.

 Virgin Media VPN

 - Some users think that Virgin Media is blocking VPNs

 - This is thought to be because they want to protect their services from being used to access unapproved content and services

 - If true, then this means that customers cannot access content which is Geo-restricted in other countries

 Virgin Media is one of the most used internet service providers in the UK, and it has a lot of users that are subscribed to its various product offerings.

 Save up to 51% when you sign up for NordVPN using our affiliate link!